metio/terraform-provider-k8s/docs/data-sources/apps_clusternet_io_globalization_v1alpha1_manifest.md

 Optional:

-- `cluster_affinity` (Attributes) ClusterAffinity is a label query over managed clusters by labels.If no labels are specified, all clusters will be selected. (see [below for nested schema](#nestedatt--spec--cluster_affinity))
+- `cluster_affinity` (Attributes) ClusterAffinity is a label query over managed clusters by labels.
+If no labels are specified, all clusters will be selected. (see [below for nested schema](#nestedatt--spec--cluster_affinity))
 - `feed` (Attributes) Feed holds references to the objects the Globalization applies to. (see [below for nested schema](#nestedatt--spec--feed))
 - `override_policy` (String) OverridePolicy specifies the override policy for this Globalization.
 - `overrides` (Attributes List) Overrides holds all the OverrideConfig. (see [below for nested schema](#nestedatt--spec--overrides))
-- `priority` (Number) Priority is an integer defining the relative importance of this Globalization compared to others.Lower numbers are considered lower priority.And these Globalization(s) will be applied by order from lower priority to higher.That means override values in lower Globalization will be overridden by those in higher Globalization.
+- `priority` (Number) Priority is an integer defining the relative importance of this Globalization compared to others.
+Lower numbers are considered lower priority.
+And these Globalization(s) will be applied by order from lower priority to higher.
+That means override values in lower Globalization will be overridden by those in higher Globalization.

 <a id="nestedatt--spec--cluster_affinity"></a>
 ### Nested Schema for `spec.cluster_affinity`